The Germany booth is typically known for its strudel and beer. What else do you need?

 Our Thoughts

-Shannon: Light taste but slightly bitter.
+Heather: Light taste but slightly bitter.

 Felicia: Loved this lager.
 Light and easy to drink.
 This beer flight is great.

-Schöfferhofer Pineapple Hefeweizen
+Schöfferhofer Prickly Pear Hefeweizen

 This is the same company that produces the popular Schöfferhofer Grapefruit beer you can also find in the Germany pavilion.